 Taking cue from the creative explorations of new wave bands and early electro-pop, Telesonic 9000’s sound is embodied by a driving rhythm section, mellotron textures, and sleek electronic flourishes.
 A kinetic collage of postwar film clips accompanies each song, marked by space age sound effects and spoken word samples.
 Dense with “future-is-now” sensibility, the final product is a distinct style of music-film that sounds new, looks old, and feels like the future we've been waiting for.

-Formed in Berlin by American drummer and producer Dominick Gray, Telesonic 9000 began as a solo show interplaying video projections with reactive live drumming.
-The “Telesonic Film Concert” was performed and refined to unsuspecting audiences in clubs and art spaces around the globe, culminating in the release of the 50-minute long album/film Progress in 2019.
+Formed in Berlin by American drummer and producer Dominick Gray, Telesonic 9000 was initially conceived as a solo show interplaying video projections with reactive live drumming.
+This allowed Dom to use an audiovisual framework to explore the ideas of American identity and the recent past while expanding upon his roots in instrumental music.
+The “Telesonic Film Concert” was performed to unsuspecting audiences in clubs and art spaces around the globe, including shows at Music Tech Fest (Berlin), LPM (Rome), Casa da Mùsica (Porto), Live Fact (Kuala Lumpur), and the Toledo Museum of Art (USA).
+This period of touring and refinement of the show culminated in the release of the 50-minute long album/film Progress in February 2019.

 The video pieces make inventive use of public domain footage (Progress was assembled of clips from over 300 films) exploring the ideas of American identity, the recent past, and long forgotten visions of tomorrow.